 “That’s a shame but at least now he won’t have to try the Shirako,” Alison giggled.

 “They don’t serve it here.
-Never have,” she reassured the table, “plus, he wouldn’t have like it anyway.
+Never have,” she reassured the table.
+“He wouldn’t have like it anyway.
 It’s an acquired taste.”

 So is Laverne.